 Get to know the team

-Arun Patel
+Arun Patél

-Physiotherapist Kerstin Hagberg
+Kerstin Hagberg

 Overview of treatment process

-Continued follow-ups: 2, 3, 5, 7, 10, 15 years after operation (S2) and thereafter every fifth year throughout life.
+- Continued follow-up 1, 2, 5, 10, 15 years after surgery and thereafter every fifth year throughout life.

 As with any type of surgical treatment, there is a risk of complications that may change the treatment or impair the outcome.
 Superficial infections around the skin-abutment area are common.
 These can often be treated with extra precise cleaning, but sometimes oral antibiotic treatment is required.